Simulation-based validation of Bayes factor computation: Toy examples

 \subsection{Poisson vs.~negative binomial}

 To provide a slightly richer example, we used the following model:

 In this setting, the correct BF is just the likelihood ratio of the two models.
 In our experiments we used \(N = 25\) as this makes the observed posterior probabilities of models values cover the full \([0,1]\) interval.

-Beyond the model index, we use two derived quantities in SBC, one is the log-likelihood, second is an estimate of variance, specifically \(f(i, y) = \) --- this is an example of a simple data-dependent test quantity designed with the specific models in mind: under $\mathcal{M}_0$ (Poisson), the mean should be equal to the variance.
+Beyond the model index, we use two derived quantities in SBC, one is the log-likelihood, second is an estimate of variance, specifically \(f(0, y) = \text{Mean}(y)\), $f(1, y) = \text{Var}(y)$.
+This is an example of a simple data-dependent test quantity designed with the specific models in mind: under $\mathcal{M}_0$ (Poisson), the mean should be equal to the variance.
 This variance-based quantity illustrates that one does not need to bring in the full model likelihood (which might be laborious to re-implement) to gain benefits of data-dependent quantities.

-Let us start with the case that the the posterior probabilities are all \(\frac{1}{2}\) --- we know from theory that neither data-averaged posterior checking, nor binary prediction calibration can detect this regardless of the number of simulations (and that indeed holds empirically in our experiments, results not shown here).
-In contrast, SBC with data-dependent quantities typically discovers the problem reasonably quickly (see Figure~\ref{fig-pnb-ignore-all}).
+Let us start with the case that the posterior probabilities are all \(\frac{1}{2}\) --- we know from theory that neither data-averaged posterior checking, nor binary prediction calibration can detect this regardless of the number of simulations (and that indeed holds empirically in our experiments, results not shown here).
+In contrast, SBC with data-dependent quantities typically discovers the problem reasonably quickly (see Figure~\ref{fig-flipped-pnb-ignore} D).

 One may argue that completely ignoring data in the computation is easy to discover, simply check for constant BFs.
 So the next step is a situation where just half of the datapoints are ignored --- this still cannot be detected by binary prediction calibration or data-averaged posterior checking, but SBC will detect it with suitable derived quantities.
-The posterior is now closer to correct, so we require more simulations to discover the problem, but both data-dependent quantities uncover the issue (see Figure~\ref{fig-pnb-ignore-half}).
+The posterior is now closer to correct, so we require more simulations to discover the problem, but both data-dependent quantities uncover the issue (see Figure~\ref{fig-flipped-pnb-ignore} E).

 Now let us try to introduce noise into the BF, specifically we will add normal noise with standard deviation 2 to the logarithm of the BF.
-This is relatively quickly discovered by binary calibration and SBC, but generally missed by data-averaged posterior checking (see Figure~\ref{fig-pnb-noise}).
+This is relatively quickly discovered by binary calibration and SBC, but generally missed by data-averaged posterior checking (see Figure~\ref{fig-pnb-noise-bias} A-C).